Henry Luttrell, 2nd Earl of Carhampton: Early years

-Luttrell was the scion of an Anglo-Irish landed family, descendants of Sir Geoffrey de Luterel, who established Luttrellstown Castle, County Dublin, in the early 13th century.
-His grandfather, Henry Luttrell, had been a pardoned Jacobite commander murdered on the street in Dublin--it was suspected by his former comrades--in 1717.
+Luttrell was born in Cranford, Middlesex, the scion of an Anglo-Irish landed family, descendants of Sir Geoffrey de Luterel, who established Luttrellstown Castle, County Dublin, in the early 13th century.
+His grandfather, Henry Luttrell, had been a pardoned Jacobite commander murdered on the street in Dublin—it was suspected by his former comrades—in 1717.
 His father, Simon Luttrell, was successively titled Baron Irnham, Viscount Carhampton and Earl Carhampton, all in the Irish peerage.
-His mother, Maria, was the daughter of Sir Nicholas Lawes, Governor of Jamaica, and the eventual heir to a slave plantation on the West Indian island which, on her husband's death in 1787, passed to her son.
+His mother, Maria, was the daughter of Sir Nicholas Lawes 1652-1731, Chief Justice of Jamaica 1698-1703 and Governor of Jamaica 1718-1722, and the eventual heir to a slave plantation Temple Hall on the West Indian island which, on her husband's death in 1787, passed to her son.

 Educated at Westminster School and Christ Church, Oxford, Luttrell was commissioned into the 48th Regiment of Foot in 1757.
 Two years later he became lieutenant of the 34th Regiment of Foot.
 Father and son, both accounted "notorious womanizers", had a bitter relationship.
 His father once challenged Luttrell to a duel, but he declined, observing that his father was not a gentleman.
 Luttrell, described as "strong in body, if not in mind", achieved a reputation for bravery as a soldier during the Seven Years' War, becoming Deputy Adjutant-General of the British Forces in Portugal.
 In 1768 he became a Tory Member of Parliament in for the village of Bossiney, Cornwall.